danielstocker/devboxlab/README.md

 Thank you for completing the lab!

-# Lab 5 -- Already finished?
+# Lab 5 - Already finished?
 Optional Bonus activities!

+## Try App Templates

--   App Templates can help you quickly deploy a specific solution including demo code to an Azure environment from a GitHub repo.
+App Templates can help you quickly deploy a specific solution including demo code to an Azure environment from a GitHub repo.

 -   Using App Templates with Microsoft Dev Box allows you to demo the end-to-end developer experience as well as the Azure deployment.
 -   Try deploying an App Template and pulling its code repo in a dev box with Visual Studio installed.

 <https://github.com/microsoft/App-Templates>

+## Try Infrastructure as Code

--   During this lab we performed most actions in the user interface, butthat doesn't mean that the provisioning of a Microsoft Dev Box environment can't be automated.
+During this lab we performed most actions in the user interface, but that doesn't mean that the provisioning of a Microsoft Dev Box environment can't be automated.

-    -  Follow the instructions here to provision a Dev Box environment from scratch using Bicep: [ljtill/bicep-devbox: Microsoft Dev Box platform built with Azure Bicep including GitHub Actions workflows](https://github.com/ljtill/bicep-devbox/)
+Follow the instructions here to provision a Dev Box environment from scratch using Bicep: [ljtill/bicep-devbox: Microsoft Dev Box platform built with Azure Bicep including GitHub Actions workflows](https://github.com/ljtill/bicep-devbox/)